 And a piano at the skygarden.
 I tested it out and was pleasantly surprised to find out that it was in tune!
 The outdoor weather can’t be great conditions for a piano, though.

-A long time ago, in a train station in Amsterdam, I kind of crossed paths with Anthony Bourdain.
+A long time ago, in a train station in Amsterdam, I kind of crossed paths with him.
 I didn’t say hi or fangirl because (a) I was in a train that was about to depart, and he was on the platform, and (b) he was working.
 The film crew repeatedly filmed him going up and down the stairs with a (clearly empty) suitcase, again and again.
 And then along the platform, again and again, until they got their shot.

 At the time, I thought this guy was world-famous.
 But nobody in that train station seemed to notice or care.
 In that moment, I realized: Oh shit, he’s only big on American TV!
 Looking back at it, No Reservations was only on its second season, and Youtube wasn’t a verb yet.